EricThomson/mesmerize_setup/readme.md

 https://docs.conda.io/en/latest/miniconda.html
 Select the option to add anaconda to the PATH environment during installation if you want to make life simpler.
 If you already have it installed (or anaconda), then skip this step.

 2. Initialize powershell support
 Open your anaconda prompt and initialize Windows Powershell support:

     ```
     conda init powershell
     ```
-Close your anaconda prompt, as *the rest of your steps will be in powershell*.
+Close your anaconda prompt, as *the rest of your steps will be in Windows Powershell*.
 You will notice when you open Windows Powershell now, you will have conda access (i.e., you will be in a conda base virtual environment with `(base)` before the directory path).

 3. Change some powershell policies
 Run Windows Powershell as admin and enter the following: